Fang Xuanling

-Fang Qiao (579 – 18 August 648), (Note: According to Li Shimin's biography in Old Book of Tang, Fang Xuanling died on the guimao day of the 7th month of the 22nd year of the Zhen'guan era.
-This corresponds to 18 Aug 648 in the Julian calendar.) courtesy name Xuanling, better known as Fang Xuanling (房玄齡), (Note: That Fang's formal name was Qiao and courtesy name was Xuanling was per the Old Book of Tang, vol. 66, although the New Book of Tang, vol. 96 asserted it was the reverse — that his formal name was Xuanling and courtesy name was Qiao.
-It was rare for a courtesy name to be only of one character.) posthumously known as Duke Wenzhao of Liang, was a Chinese statesman and writer who served as a chancellor under Emperor Taizong in the early Tang dynasty.
-He was the lead editor of the historical record Book of Jin (covering the history of the Jin dynasty (266–420)) and one of the most celebrated Tang dynasty chancellors.
+Fang Qiao (房喬; 579 – 18 August 648), (Note: According to Li Shimin's biography in Old Book of Tang, Fang Xuanling died on the guimao day of the 7th month of the 22nd year of the Zhen'guan era.
+This corresponds to 18 Aug 648 in the Julian calendar.) courtesy name Xuanling (玄齡), better known as Fang Xuanling (房玄齡), (Note: That Fang's formal name was Qiao and courtesy name was Xuanling was per the Old Book of Tang, vol. 66, although the New Book of Tang, vol. 96 asserted it was the reverse — that his formal name was Xuanling and courtesy name was Qiao.
+It was rare for a courtesy name to be only of one character.) posthumous name Wenzhao (文昭), was a Chinese statesman and writer of the Tang dynasty who served as a chancellor under Emperor Taizong.
+He was the lead editor of the historical record Book of Jin and one of the most celebrated Tang dynasty chancellors.
 He and his colleague, Du Ruhui, were often described as role models for chancellors in imperial China.

 During the Sui dynasty

 Fang Xuanling was born in 579, shortly before the founding of the Sui dynasty in 581, during Sui's predecessor state, Northern Zhou.
-His great-grandfather Fang Yi (房翼) was a general, official, and hereditary count under the Northern Wei dynasty, and his grandfather Fang Xiong (房熊) was also an official.
-His father Fang Yanqian (房彥謙) was a county magistrate during the Sui dynasty.
+He was born in the Fang Family of Qinghe (清河房氏); his great-grandfather Fang Yi (房翼) was a general, official, and hereditary count under the Northern Wei dynasty, and his grandfather Fang Xiong (房熊) was also an official.
+His father Fang Yanqian (房彥謙) was a county magistrate and an active scholar in Shandong during the Sui dynasty.

 Fang Xuanling was said to be intelligent and well-learned in his youth, and particularly skillful at calligraphy.
 It was said that once, when he accompanied his father to the capital Chang'an, the state was peaceful, and the popular sentiment was that Sui would last a long time.
 However, Fang Xuanling secretly opined to his father:

 The emperor had no accomplishments or virtues, and he gained his power by trickery.
 He did not think about long-term benefits for his descendants, and he allowed his sons to have no differences between the heir and the non-heirs.
 They therefore compete with each other and plot against each other, and they also compete in their wastefulness and luxuries.
 They will eventually kill each other, and the state will not be preserved.
 Even though everything is peaceful now, I expect its fall to be soon.